Skip to main content Skip to navigation

 Research Overview

 I am a Teaching Fellow in Modern History.
 I completed my PhD in 2025.
-My doctoral thesis examined the applications of the death penalty in Britain's colonies, focusing in particular on Natal, the Straits Settlements, and Fiji from 1843-1970.
+My thesis focused on the death penalty in the British Empire between 1843 and 1970.
 I am currently developing the thesis into a monograph.

 Beyond the parameters of my doctoral research, I am interested in histories of colonial violence, focusing in particular on the combination of structural and episodic violence which was deployed to establish and sustain colonial rule.
 I am also interested in histories of punishment.
-These interests are combined in my new work; I am developing a project that comparatively examines British punitive expeditions as a colonising enterprise.
+These interests are combined in my current research into British punitive expeditions as a colonising enterprise (1856-1914).

 Photo of April Jackson